FriendlyCaptcha/friendly-docs/src/pages/integrations/salesforce/index.md

 Integrating Friendly Captcha involves a front-end component and a back-end component.
 We recommend familiarizing yourself with the [Friendly Captcha documentation][fcdocs] to develop a baseline understanding of how an integration works.

 For the front-end component of the integration, this package provides a Lightning Web Component (LWC).
-If you're using Visualforce, you should also be able to simply insert [the standard markup][html] for the front-end integration.
+If you're using Visualforce, you should be able to insert [the standard markup][html] for the front-end integration, instead of using the LWC.

 For the back-end component of the integration, this package provides an Apex class that performs an HTTP request to the Friendly Captcha site verification API.